Sara Sorribes Tormo vs. Iga Swiatek: Prediction and Match Betting Odds | China Open

 Sara Sorribes Tormo vs. Iga Swiatek Trends and Insights

-- Sorribes Tormo has played 26 matches over the past 12 months (across all court types), and 19.2 games per match.
+- Sorribes Tormo has played 26 matches over the past year across all court surfaces, and 19.2 games per match.

-- On hard courts, Sorribes Tormo has played 10 matches over the past 12 months, totaling 21.2 games per match while winning 57.1% of games.
+- In her 10 matches on hard courts over the past year, Sorribes Tormo has played an average of 21.2 games.

-- Swiatek has averaged 18.7 games per match in her 79 matches played in the past 12 months across all court types, while winning 64.0% of the games.
+- Swiatek has played 79 matches in the past year across all court surfaces, averaging 18.7 games per match and winning 64.0% of those games.

-- Sorribes Tormo and Swiatek have met one time dating back to 2015, in the Wimbledon Round of 64.
-Swiatek won that match 6-2, 6-0.
+- In the only match between Sorribes Tormo and Swiatek dating back to 2015, in the Wimbledon Round of 64, Swiatek came out on top 6-2, 6-0.

-- Swiatek and Sorribes Tormo have squared off in two sets against on another, with Swiatek capturing two of them.
+- Swiatek and Sorribes Tormo have competed in two sets, and Swiatek has emerged with the upper hand, coming out on top in all of them.

-- Swiatek and Sorribes Tormo have squared off in 14 total games, and Swiatek has won more often, claiming 12 of them.
+- Swiatek has won 12 games (85.7% win rate) against Sorribes Tormo, who has secured two games.

-- Sorribes Tormo and Swiatek have played one time, averaging 14 games and two sets per match.
+- In their one match against each other, Sorribes Tormo and Swiatek are averaging 14 games and two sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.